Nebula-Block-Data/docs/Get_Started/Billing_Information.md

 If the card meets the following requirements, it is added to your account successfully:
 - Has valid card credentials (CVV, address, card number, etc.)
 - Doesn't exist on another account
-- Has enough funds (the $0.98 USD charge will be credited to your account)
+- Has enough funds available

 Nebula Block accepts all types of payment cards.
-Note that a small charge of **$0.98 USD** will be applied to your card to validate that it has funds.
-This amount will be credited as credits to your account on our platform.
+Note that your card may be validated for authenticity, but you will not be charged any amount during this process.

+## Redeeming a Promotion Code

+You can redeem a promotion code on the billing page.
+Simply enter your code in the "Add Promotion Code" section and click "Redeem" to apply the promotion to your account.

 ## Managing Payment Methods

 Managing payment methods is simple via our customer portal.
-To change your default payment method, simply configure this in the **Payment Method** section of the billing page.
+To change your default payment method, simply configure this in the [**Payment Method**](https://www.nebulablock.com/billing) section of the billing page.

 ## Purchasing Credits